franmastromarino/perfect-woocommerce-brands/readme.txt

 == Changelog ==
+= 1.7.2 =
+* Fix: Some php notices and warnings fixed
 = 1.7.1 =
 * Feature: Extends the [products] shortcode to allow 'brands' attribute
 * Feature: The brands column is sortable now